notaryproject/notation/specs/directory.md

 {CONFIG}/notation/signing/keys.json
 ```

+Since the signing key store is user-specific, the system level `{CONFIG}` is not recommended.
 Developers SHOULD consider safe places to store the passphrase-protected key and certificate pairs, or opt to remote signing.

 For testing purpose, the following directory structure is suggested.